percona/percona-server-mongodb-operator/docs/enhancements/K8SPSMDB-1654-vector-search/proposal.md

 - No tight requeue loop: re-check only when the image changes.

 **Implementation status:** the version gate is not yet enforced.
-`setSearchDefaults` (in `pkg/apis/psmdb/v1/psmdb_defaults.go`)
-intentionally **does not** reject based on the configured image tag because the tag alone is not reliable; the proposal places the check at runtime against `cr.Status.MongoVersion` in the status reconciler, but that wiring is still pending.
 Today an unsupported PSMDB image will let the `mongot` StatefulSet come up, but `$search` / `$vectorSearch` will fail with a `mongod`-side unknown-parameter error and no clear condition.